Academic Exclusion, Suspension, Dismissal FAQ

 During Summer term, excluded, suspended or dismissed students registered for classes that started prior to the date of the academic action have three business days from the date of the exclusion to contact the Registrar’s Office to withdraw from the class.
 After this period, students are financially and academically responsible for the class and must continue to attend unless the class is successfully dropped by petitioning for a variance to academic policy.

-During Summer term, the Registrar’s Office will drop all dismissed students from classes that have not started.
+During Summer term, the Registrar’s Office will drop all suspended and dismissed students from classes that have not started.
 Tuition and fees are fully refundable for these classes.

 ▶ I am enrolled in classes at UNH for January Term.
 How does my academic action affect my January Term registrations?